dixonm25/Platform-game/CollectibleTutorial.md

 # Collectible Tutorial
 This tutorial will show you how to add collectibles.
+Code was taken from - https://www.youtube.com/watch?v=jJonSISrTqQ

 # 1. Add a coin object
 Create and scale an object that will represnt your coin.